sivaanand13/ArticleSearch/README.md

-This android app interfaces with the NY Times API to fetch recent artiles and dispalys them.
+This android app interfaces with the NY Times API to fetch recent articles and displays them.